 What is a Centre for Doctoral Training?

-Students undertake a 4 year PhD, where the first year allows students to explore the research area and build strong expertise in their “home” discipline while developing the skills and knowledge to cross disciplinary boundaries effectively.
+Students undertake a 4 year PhD, where the first year supports students to explore the research area and build strong expertise in their chosen discipline while developing the skills and knowledge to cross disciplinary boundaries effectively.
 Students also undertake a formal programme of taught coursework to develop and enhance technical knowledge across a range of appropriate disciplines, as well as enhancing skills.
+This will prepare you well for your substantial research project at the international frontier of fusion science, which is the main part of your doctoral degree.

 I’ve had no experience or knowledge of fusion during my UG degree, does this put me at a disadvantage?